 Also, children who are given the opportunity to explore their culture during the learning process and who are given varied experiences, feel acknowledged and valued.

-Cultural competency leads professionals to effectively work and serve children in cross-cultural settings.
+Cultural responsiveness leads professionals to effectively work and serve children in cross-cultural settings.
 At The Key Consulting Firm, our goal is to give clients tools that will allow them to get their needs met while being members of their communities.
-The Keys to cultural competence are:
+The Keys to culturally responsiveness are:

 - The first, approach the child, their family, and the community from a strength-based model.